aetilley/pyrron/README.txt

 uniform probability at the next iteration.

-Pyrron generalizes this by not assuming that the transition probabilities are uniform across the outgoing edges.
-Thus instead of taking a naked digraph for input, it takes a weighted digraph.
+Pyrron generalizes this by not assuming that the transition probabilities are uniform across the outgoing edges, and by allowing loops.
+Thus instead of taking a naked (unweighted), simple (not loops or multiple edges between pairs of vertices) digraph for input, the Pyrron constructor takes any non-negatively weighted digraph (which may have loops, but no multiple edges).
-(Another generalization is that it is generally assumed that the web-graph is pruned so that there are no loops.
-The Pyrron constructor will consume any digraph with non-negative numeric edge weights.)

 More specifically:
-i) After formating the input into a weighted adjacency matrix called M_given, we construct M_norm by dividing each column of M_given by its sum and replacing columns of zeros in M_norm by (1/N)*ones(N).
+i) After formating the input into a weighted adjacency matrix called M_given, we construct M_norm by dividing each non-zero column of M_given by its sum and replacing columns of zeros in M_norm by (1/N)*ones(N).

-ii) We then construct M_final by scaling each entry of M_norm by a damping coefficient d in (0,1) (so that the columns now sum to d) and adding (1-d)/N to each element.
+ii) We then construct M_final by scaling each entry of M_norm by a damping coefficient d in (0,1) (so that the columns now sum to d) and then adding (1-d)/N to each element.

-We can think of the damping-coefficient d as the probability at any given iteration that a given process (travelling along some path in the graph) takes one of the available outgoing edges instead of choosing to reset randomly to an arbitrary vertex.
+We can think of the damping-coefficient d as the probability at any given iteration a given process, travelling along some path in the graph, continues along one of the available outgoing edges instead of choosing to reset randomly to an arbitrary vertex.

 Note that M_final
 a) Is column stochastic, so it has maximum eigenvalue 1.